w1ndwatcher/w1ndwatcher/README.md

 - 👋 Hi, I’m @w1ndwatcher
-- 👀 I’m interested in Data Analytics, Machine Learning and Application Development.
+- 👀 I’m interested in Generative AI, Machine Learning and Application Development.
 - 🌱 I’m currently working as a Python developer.
 I am also doing a Degree in Data Science and Programming.
 - 💞️ I’m looking to collaborate on industry level projects to brush up my skills.
 - 📫 How to reach me - Email me at windwatcher17@gmail.com